Anger vs Rage: Difference and Comparison

 A person who experiences anger also experiences changes in the body systems such as blood pressure increases, heartbeat rate increases, become sad or hurt.

-• Passive-aggressive anger in which the person intends to hurt others without knowing the actual matter.
+• Passive-aggressive anger is when someone intends to hurt others without knowing the matter.
 This person will fail to act properly and deny the truth when confronted.

-• Self-direct anger in which the person blames himself or punishes himself leads to depression.
+• Self-direct anger, in which the person blames himself or punishes himself leads to depression.

 anger